-The methods by which knowledge can be acquired are three: sense perception, the report, and reason.
+The ways through which knowledge is acquired are three: perception, the report, and reason.
 We know those ways of knowledge are reliable, because when we recall the information that we know, we find that all of it has been acquired through one of those three channels.

 For example: when light reflects off the surface of a body and enters the eye, the eye reacts and a realization emerges within it.
 This emergent reaction is what is called “sight”.